Kazutaka333/FindLaneLines/writeup.md

 My algorithm always represents lanes as two straight lines no matter what.
 Apparently this cannot be sufficient when a car encounter a quick curve.

+In bad whether or road with shade, the grayscale value of each pixel could be much lower, which results that the lanes are corpped out through the current color masking.

 ### 3. Suggest possible improvements to your pipeline

+For the shaI would suggest use HSB space instead of RGB space for color masking.
+Since it's easier to select similar color with different brightness.
+That is, specifing small range of hue and somewhat wider range of saturation and brightness would easily extract the pixel of a cirtain color.